Africa’s Most Romantic Safari Adventures

 If it’s wildlife you came to South Africa for, look no further than Kruger National Park, the world’s largest game reserve.
 Spanning over two million hectares, it is almost the size of Belgium!
 With an astounding density of wildlife, including around 12,000 elephants, it’s a great place to see the Big Five.
 If you’re looking to add a little romance, a walking safari is one of the best ways to explore Kruger Park’s sheer wilderness and awaken your senses.

 Camping in the Mara during the Great Migration

-Home to an impressive variety of wildlife, Maasai Mara National Park can get crowded during the Great Migration.
+Home to an impressive variety of wildlife, Maasai Mara National Reserve can get crowded during the Great Migration.
 People from far and wide come to see the impressive display of brute force each year between July and October, a mass movement of around two million wildebeest, zebra and gazelle.

 Despite the crowds, your Maasai Mara safari can be quite intimate.
 A private tented safari will take you in the middle of the African bush, right in the heart of the migration, all the while enjoying luxury amenities like hot outdoor baths, butler service and gourmet dining.
 Not too shabby!